xovel/Carousel3D/README.md

 ### auto

-Start autoplay with a interval duration.
+Start autoplay with an interval duration.

 ## Util